Challenge level: 3 out of 5

 Please don't be!
-The majority of people will sign up for the Cycle Vietnam to Cambodia Challenge on their own.
-Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for the date you've registered for.
-Please feel free to use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.
+The majority of people will sign up for Cycle Vietnam to Cambodia on their own.
+Once you've signed up for this best-selling overseas challenge, we'll send you a link to a private Facebook group for everyone registered.
+Please use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising for charity.

-You may also want to reach out to the fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.
+You may also want to reach out to your fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.

-Absolutely not!
-One of the amazing things about the challenge is that people of all ages will come together to do something very special.
-Everyone who is at least 18 years old by the challenge date is more than welcome to join this awesome cycle.
+One of the amazing things about our challenge in Vietnam and Cambodia is that people of all ages will come together to achieve something very special for charity.
+Everyone who is at least 18 years old by the challenge departure is more than welcome to join this awesome cycle.

 Your non-refundable registration fee of £349 per person is used to administer the challenge and secure your seats with the airline.

 Your challenge costs of £1,900 (ie. 50% of the fundraising target if you choose the Sponsorship option) cover:

 *Accommodation is included on a twin-sharing basis.
 If you would rather pay for a single supplement and have a room/tent to yourself, we can arrange this for you for an additional cost.